Vasilis394/project1-simon-says/readme.md

 - adjust an interface, based on a previous step
 - add a system where the player can make 3 mistakes before losing the game
 - add more commands to do, including buttons
+- to fix an issue where background won't place properly

 ## Pseudocode